 We all start out working for money, right?
 But eventually we want our money to work for us.

-In this article, Ben Reynolds shares one way to get paid over and over again from work you do once.
+In this article, Ben Reynolds shares how to get paid over and over again from work you do once with dividend growth investing.

 Sounds good to me!

 Ben runs a site called SureDividend.com, and advocates dividend growth investing to make sure your hard-earned side hustle income continues to pay you for years down the road.